-Born and bred in Shanghai, China, and trained at the Shanghai University of Traditional Chinese Medicine in 1992, Cheng left eight years of medical practice at the Chinese national healthcare practice behind in 2000 for York, Uk.
-Cheng-Hao Zhou practices Acupuncture and Chinese herbal Medicine.
+Born and bred in Shanghai, China, Cheng trained at the Shanghai University of Traditional Chinese Medicine in 1992.
+She arrived in York, UK in 2000 after eight years of medical practice for Chinese national healthcare.

-Cheng has been involved heavily in higher education of traditional style acupuncture and Chinese herbal medicine as a lecturer, clinical supervisor, and module leader, while taking on external educational roles as examiner and acupuncture accreditation committee member from which she enjoyed gaining experience in quality control.
+Cheng has been involved heavily in higher education of traditional style acupuncture and Chinese herbal medicine as a lecturer, clinical supervisor, and module leader.
+At the same time, she performed external educational roles as examiner for and member of the acupuncture accreditation committee, from which she enjoyed gaining experience in quality control.

-Clinical practice is at the core of her professional development.
+Clinical practise is at the core of her professional development.
 She was involved in the Holistic Cancer Care Centre at the James Cook University Hospital for more than seven years.
-In the meantime has been continuously practicing privately to have wider contact of treating general health conditions and patient support.
+In the meantime, Cheng has been continuously practising privately, to have wider contact of treating general health conditions and patient support.

 Complexity and focus are the two aspects of a spectrum to balance in Chinese medicine practice.
-While one single situation stands out as a major clinical concern, an individual’s life circumstance and experience are the unique background of integration of well being.
-Cheng takes on the complexity of human experience on board yet with clarity of focus to target a patient’s major concern with the vision of prevention is the best fulfilling approach.
+While one single situation stands out as a major clinical concern, an individual's life circumstance and experience are the unique background to the integration of wellbeing.
+Cheng takes on the complexity of human experience, with the clarity of focus to target a patient's major concern, and a vision of prevention as the most fulfilling approach.

 General practice of physical and emotional health including autoimmune conditions, post viral syndrome.